 Huge Menorahs are to be found in towns and cities throughout the UK where public ceremonies are held each year, including at Trafalgar Square in London, where it stands in front of a Christmas Tree.

-At Trafalgar Square, the Mayor of London Sadiq Khan, who is Muslim, said:
+At Trafalgar Square in 2019, the Mayor of London Sadiq Khan, who is Muslim, said:

-Rabbi Herschel Gluck, Chairman of the Arab-Jewish Forum of Great Britain and founder of the Muslim-Jewish Forum, who spoke at the first dedicated Hanukkah celebration event in Hackney, said:
+Rabbi Herschel Gluck, Chairman of the Arab-Jewish Forum of Great Britain and founder of the Muslim-Jewish Forum, who spoke at the first dedicated Hanukkah celebration event in Hackney, said in 2019:

 ‘The festival of Chanukeh celebrates the miracle of the weak overcoming tyranny of the strong, and light illuminating and dispelling darkness, is a message that all people in Hackney and beyond can relate to and draw inspiration from.’